st-milos/windows-voice-commands-batch/README.md

 To overcome bad piping support in Windows, this script makes voice capture and voice recognition dependencies communicate by writing files.

+**In essence:** this routes first spoken word to a batch script of the same name and provides the rest of the sentence as a variable to do with as you please.

 ### Dependencies
 - ffmpeg for capturing input.
 May be replaced by altering line 8 of `wvc_run.bat`.
 The replacement must output `wvc.m4a` file in the same directory.
 - OpenAI Whisper for voice recognition run locally.
 May be replaced by altering line 9 of `wvc_run.bat`.
 The replacement must output the text without punctuation symbols into `wvc.txt` file in the same directory.
 One easy way to install Whisper is with Python 3 and pip `pip install -U openai-whisper`.